debate-map/app/README.md

 * For app-server: `npm start ssh.app-server`
 * For database: `npm start ssh.db`
 * For others: `kubectl exec -it $(kubectl get pod -o name -n NAMESPACE -l LABEL_NAME=LABEL_VALUE) -- bash`

+Note: If you merely want to explore the file-system of a running pod, it's recommended to use the [Kubernetes Pod File System Explorer](https://marketplace.visualstudio.com/items?itemName=sandipchitale.kubernetes-file-system-explorer) VSCode extension, as it's faster and easier.
+For editing files, see here: https://github.com/sandipchitale/kubernetes-file-system-explorer/issues/4

 </details>